soccersm/challenge-pool-contracts/README.md

 # challenge-pool-contracts

 Soccersm prediction markets are called challenge pools, since players are challenging each other in a peer-to-peer manner faciliated by smart contracts.
 This repo holds the code for soccersm challenge pool smart contracts.
-Contracts are implemented using the diamond pattern (https://eips.ethereum.org/EIPS/eip-2535, https://github.com/mudgen/awesome-diamonds) and good old hardhat for framework.
+Contracts are implemented using the diamond pattern (<https://eips.ethereum.org/EIPS/eip-2535>, <https://github.com/mudgen/awesome-diamonds>) and good old hardhat for framework.
+Access control library from <https://github.com/solidstate-network/solidstate-solidity>.

+## Quickstart

+1. `bun install` to  install dependencies
+2. `bun run deploys` to see a list of deployment ids
+3. `bun run deploys:id <id>` to see all contract addresses for that id
+4. Example `bun run deploys:id chain-4202` will list contract addresses deployed to the lisk testnet.

 ## Concepts